-The best bluebarb pie—that is, blueberry and rhubarb pie—we've ever experienced, this melds tart with sweet to create some serious summer pie envy among strawberry rhubarb loyalists.
+This bluebarb pie—essentially a collision of blueberry and rhubarb pie—melds tart with sweet in a pastry crust and is such a lovely dessert as to create some serious summer pie envy among strawberry rhubarb loyalists.

 This bluebarb pie is simply a mash-up of blueberry pie and rhubarb pie and, quite frankly, we’re wondering why the combination isn’t more common seeing as it tastes so uncannily intuitive.
-Based on how folks are raving about this recipe, it’s giving strawberry rhubarb pie a run for its popularity.–Renee Schettler Rossi
+Based on how folks are raving about this recipe, it’s giving strawberry rhubarb pie a run for its popularity.
+Originally published May 22, 2018.–Renee Schettler Rossi

 Special Equipment: Pie weights or uncooked beans or rice